SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/configuration/transition/validation.md

 ---
 id: validation
-title: Validation
+title: Validation Query Name
-sidebar_label: Validation
+sidebar_label: Validation Query
 ---

 On this page you will find how to create an action of the type Validation based in Data Source.

-## 1.Transition
+## Transition

 This method validate if the Transition can be performed.